gillesdemey/npm-registry/README.md

 ### Dependencies

+Install the dependencies with `make deps`

 `bra` is used to watch for code changes and recompile the server.

 Install it with `go get -u github.com/Unknwon/bra`

 Run the server with `make run`

-Install the rest of the dependencies as usual with `go get`.

 ### Testing

+Run `make test`

-Whilst tests are absent for the moment, you can test the implementations using the `npm` cli utility.
+You can also manually test the implementations using the `npm` cli utility.

 ie. `npm ping --registry http://127.0.0.1:8080/`